ZiluoLiu321/ZiluoLiu321.github.io/_pages/cv.md

 •	2022–2023  Nankai University Innovation Scholarship, Nankai University\\
 •	2022–2023  Outstanding Teaching Assistant for Undergraduate Courses, Nankai University\\
 •	2021–2022  Tianjin Municipal Government Scholarship, Tianjin Municipal Government\\
-•	2020       First Prize in the Preliminary Round of the 34th Chinese Chemistry Olympiad\\
+•	2020       First Prize in the Preliminary Round of the 34th Chinese Chemistry Olympiad, GXNUFLS\\
-•	2019       Second Prize in the Preliminary Round of the 34th Chinese Chemistry Olympiad\\
+•	2019       Second Prize in the Preliminary Round of the 34th Chinese Chemistry Olympiad, GXNUFLS

 Service and leadership
 ======